medical negligence solicitors Clinical Negligence Australia

 Prostate cancer is the most common cancer in men.
 In Australia over 10,000 cases are diagnosed each year.
 For 1,000 of those men, the disease will prove fatal.
 Well-known diagnostic tools are available to healthcare professionals for detecting prostate cancer.
 Healthcare professionals owe their patients a duty of care, which includes testing for prostate cancer when a patient is exhibiting symptoms of the disease.
 If that standard of care is not met, and the patient is harmed as a result, then that patient may be able to bring a medical negligence claim against their healthcare provider.
+If you think that your condition has worsened as a result of medical negligence, contact our prostate cancer solicitors for advice at no cost.

-With today’s medical advancements, most cases of prostate cancer can be detected before the patient even exhibits any symptoms.
+With todays medical advancements, most cases of prostate cancer can be detected before the patient even exhibits any symptoms.
 Common signs and symptoms of prostate cancer include :-

 • frequent urination at night